arparaschiv/solar-coronal-inversion/docs/source/inputvars.rst

 .. literalinclude:: ../../ctrlparams.py
    :language: PYTHON

 Python class that unpacks control parameters used in all modules of the inversion setup.
 This is an editable imported module that users access and modify.
-The yaml import seen here is used to configure NNumba global options.
+The yaml import seen here is used to configure Numba global options.

 .. hint::
 	The python importlib module is used in the example notebooks to reload changes.